robincamille/bot-tutorial-jumpstart-2020/README.md

 ## Advanced bot: respondingbot.py

-This script from Mark tweets a random line from a .txt file whenever @jasonchowbot tweets.
+This script tweets a random line from a .txt file whenever @ocertat tweets.

 ## Advanced bot: mashup_markov

 This script (markovmaker.py) uses a Markov chain to create new sentences from another text (twain.txt is included), and tweets them.

+## Advanced bot: imagebot.py

+This bot makes a call to an images API, downloads an image, then tweets it with a caption drawn from a .txt file.